Due to COVID-19

 Arrange seating to maintain a distance of at least 1,5 meters.

-Maximum occupancy in the Theme room, and other conference rooms, is 5 people.
+Maximum occupancy in the Theme room is 8 people.

 Please use hand sanitizer and/or disinfectant wipes when entering a meeting room.